Understanding Health Care Costs

 How much do procedures typically cost?

-While the cost to treat your unique case or condition may vary slightly, we post our system's average costs for the most common inpatient and outpatient procedures, as well as common laboratory, diagnostic tests and other costs.
-Click on the type of cost you are interested in to see the average cost, and discounts that might be available to you.
+While the cost to treat your unique case or condition may vary slightly, we post our system's average charges for the most common inpatient and outpatient procedures, as well as common laboratory, diagnostic tests and other charges.
+Click on the type of charge you are interested in to see the average charge, and discounts that might be available to you.
 Remember that your physician's orders could impact the cost for services you receive.

 To see how our hospitals' average stay and costs compare in Lee County, click here.